EmergentSoftware/SQL-Server-Development-Assessment/README.md

-# SQL-Server-Assess Overview
+# SQL Server Assess Overview
-SQL-Server-Assess sp_Develop can be used by database developers, software developers and for performing database code (smell) reviews.
+The SQL Server Assess project contains the sp_Develop stored procedure.
+It can be used by database developers, software developers and for performing database code (smell) reviews.

-This lists the database development best practice checks and naming conventions checks for the stored procedure named sp_Developer.
+This lists the database development best practice checks and naming conventions checks for the stored procedure named sp_Develop.

 ## Install Instructions